ppy/osu-wiki/wiki/osu!stream/en.md

 The following each add a point to the score multiplier:

-- A successful hit on the hit circle.
+- Hits on a hit circle.
-- A successful hold on the hold circle.
+- The start, end, and each hold tick of a hold circle.
-- A successful hit at the start of a slider.
-- Successfully touched the end of a slider.
+- The start, end, and each slider tick of a slider.
-- Successfully touched on the slider tick.
-- Successfully completed a spinner.
+- Completion of a spinner.

 The following will reset the score multiplier to zero: